 - 12.1.
 The Prevent Duty for England and Wales (2015) under section 26 of the Counter-Terrorism and Security Act 2015 places a duty on education and other children's services to have due regard to the need to prevent people from being drawn into terrorism. - 12.2.
 Extremism is defined as 'as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas. - 12.3.
-Some children are at risk of being radicalised; adopting beliefs and engaging in activities which are harmful, criminal or dangerous. - 12.4.
-We are clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for School's and childcare providers on preventing children and young people from being drawn into terrorism. - 12.5.
-We seek to protect children and young people against the messages of all violent extremism. - 12.6.
-School staff receive training to help identify early signs of radicalisation and extremism. - 12.7.
-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMSC (spiritual, moral, social and cultural education) in School's (2014). - 12.8.
-The school governors, the Head Teacher and the Designated Safeguarding Lead (DSL) will assess the level of risk within the school and put actions in place to reduce that risk.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.

+- 12.3.
+Some children may be susceptible to radicalization, adopting beliefs and engaging in activities which are harmful, criminal or dangerous. - 12.4.
+We are clear that exploitation of vulnerable children and radicalisation should be viewed as a safeguarding concern and follows the Department for Education guidance for schools and childcare providers on preventing children and young people from being drawn into terrorism. - 12.5.
+We seek to protect children and young people against the messages of all violent extremism, recognising that intervention may help to prevent and protect children at risk of radicalisation. - 12.6.
+School staff receive regular training to help identify early signs of radicalisation and extremism. - 12.7.
+Opportunities are provided in the curriculum to enable pupils to discus